lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 - **LOGIN & SETUP** ->
   - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
    - Use $300 USD in GCP credit when you first try out Terra
-   - Create a Terra workspace to hold your notebooks
+   - Create a Terra workspace to hold your notebooks or workflows which is where you will define your analysis using selected data
 - **REFERENCE DATA** ->
-  - Refer to public reference data (Terra Library -> Data)
+  - IMPORT any subset from your authorized Terra reference data (Terra Library -> Data)
+   --AND/OR--
-  - Upload your own research data for analysis (Your Terra Workspace -> Data Section)
+  - UPLOAD your own research data for analysis in one or more of these locations
+      - Within your Terra Workspace -> Data Section
+      - In a Cloud Storage bucket with appropriate permissions
-  - Refer to data in Cloud Storage (use gs://{mybucket}/{my folder}) in your notebook
+         - i.e. use `gs://{mybucket}/{my folder})` in your notebook or workflow
 - **SETUP ANALYSIS** ->
   - Use (or import) a Terra (Jupyter) noteook
   - Use (or import) a Terra workflow